BigPolarBear1/factorization_v3/README.md

 If only you people knew the level of shit you're all going to be in tomorrow...lol.
 Anyway, I will need a good night's sleep first, no need to rush the destruction of my enemies, I'll have all day tomorrow. :)
 Prepare yourselves!!!!!!!!!!!!!!!!!!!!! losers.

+Update 11: God damn, slept like shit last night, time to begin loading up on caffeine and start my work once I'm awake.
+Which usually takes a few hours.
+Guess I need to hype myself up, get some cortisol going into my system, so I can be a vicious polar bear and tear this math to shreds.
+Hahaha.
+This is going to be glorious (once I'm awake).